 The Proxy design pattern (GoF) allows you to provide “a surrogate or placeholder for another object to control access to it”.
-Proxies can be used in many ways.
-Some of which are:
+Proxies can be used in many ways, some of which are:

 Commons Proxy supports dynamic proxy generation using proxy factories, object providers, invokers, and interceptors.

-Proxy factories encapsulate all necessary proxying logic away from your code.
+A ProxyFactory encapsulates all necessary proxying logic away from your code.
 Switching proxying techniques/technologies is as simple as using a different proxy factory implementation class.
-Currently, Commons Proxy provides proxy factory implementations using JDK proxies, CGLIB , and Javassist .
-Proxy factories allow you to create three different types of proxy objects:
+Commons Proxy provides several proxy factory implementation modules:

 Object providers provide the objects which will be the “target” of a proxy.
 There are two types of object providers:

 A core object provider provides a core implementation object.
 Commons Proxy supports many different implementations including:

 An Invoker handles all method invocations using a single method.
 Commons Proxy provides a few invoker implementations:

 Commons Proxy allows you to “intercept” a method invocation using an Interceptor.
 Interceptors provide rudimentary aspect-oriented programming (AOP) support, allowing you to alter the parameters/results of a method invocation without actually changing the implementation of the method itself.
 Commons Proxy provides a few interceptor implementations including:

 The proxies created by the provided proxy factories are Serializable in most cases.
 For more complex cases Commons Proxy provides basic support for the “serialization proxy” pattern.
 See org.apache.commons.proxy.serialization for details.